Print This Bible Study

 God continued to raise-up great missionary-minded individuals and great prophetic students for over one hundred years, extending well into the twentieth century.
 But then events took a different course.
 Mission doors around the world began to close, and, correspondingly, the ranks of the great teachers of prophecy began to diminish.
 In this respect, there is an apparent connection between the Church being allowed to involve itself in great missionary activity and the ministry of the prophetic word.
 Such a connection existed at the beginning of the dispensation, and such also existed near the end of the dispensation.

-The terminus of the matter though has, for the past few decades, been rapidly moving away from that sphere of activity typified by the Philadelphian church and moving into that sphere of activity typified by the Laodicean church.
-The deteriorating effect produced by the leaven that the woman placed in the three measures of meal in Matthew 13:33 can only cause the Laodicean church to become more and more prominent until that seen in this church alone prevails as the dispensation is brought to a close.
+The terminus of the matter though has, for the past few decades, been rapidly moving more and more away from that sphere of activity typified by the Philadelphian church and moving more and more toward that sphere of activity typified by the Laodicean church.
+The deteriorating effect produced by the leaven that the woman placed in the three measures of meal in Matthew 13:33 could only cause the Laodicean church to become more and more prominent until, for all practical purposes, that which is seen in this church alone would prevail as the dispensation was brought to a close.

-The words “hour of trail” in Revelation 3:10 are taken by most Bible students to be a reference to the coming time of Tribulation, with the promise being given in the message to the church in Philadelphia that Christians will not enter into this time.
-The word “from” is a translation of the Greek word “ek,” meaning “out of.”
-Thus, the correct translation is, “I also will keep thee out of the hour of trail…” And many Bible students, seeing “the hour of trail” as a reference to the coming Tribulation period, see this verse as a promise that Christians will be kept out of this time.
+The words “hour of trial [KJV: ‘temptation’]” in Revelation 3:10 are taken by most Bible students to be a reference to the coming time of Tribulation, with the promise being given in the message to the church in Philadelphia that Christians will not enter into this time.
+The word, “from” is a translation of the Greek word “ek,” meaning “out of.”
+Thus, the correct translation is, “I also will keep you out of the hour of trial . . . .”

 In turn, this has also led many Bible students to follow a selective rapture ideology, for all Christians are not included in this promise.
-Note that only those who have kept My command to persevere [faithful or patiently endure] have been promised that they will be kept “out of the hour of trail…”
+Note that only those who have kept My command to persevere have been promised that they will be kept “out of the hour of trial . . . .

-Thus, if this verse centers around a promise that Christians will be removed before the coming Tribulation, then a major problem arises.
-A teaching of this nature would conflict with other Scripture.
+Thus, if this verse centers on a promise that Christians will be removed before the coming Tribulation, then a major problem exists, for a teaching of this nature would be in direct conflict with that which Scripture reveals concerning the rapture.
 Scripture is quite clear from both the Old Testament types and the New Testament antitype that the rapture will be all-inclusive.
-All Christians will be removed at this time, not just those who have kept His command to persevere.
+All Christians will be removed at this time, not just those who have kept the word of His patience.

 The Tribulation comprises the last seven years of Daniel’s prophecy of the Seventy Weeks.
 And, accordingly, this period of time has to do with seven years that will complete God’s dealings with Israel during the preceding dispensation.